-ARC has completed its review of the Hapeville Ford Plan redevelopment, located adjacent to the development to the east.
+ARC is currently reviewing the Hapeville Ford Plan redevelopment, located adjacent to the development to the east.
 There are potential street connections between the developments that are encouraged to be made where possible.
-It is strongly encouraged that the City of Hapeville work with each of the developments to ensure that these connections can be made.
+It is strongly encouraged that the City work with each of the developments to ensure that these connections can be made.
 Secondly, alternative connections, such as sidewalks, multi-use paths for bicyclists and pedestrians, should be made where the street connection is not possible.